top of page

 Bring back to a full boil for 1 minute.

-Using a jar funnel, pour or ladle the jam into clean, hot, half-pint-sized jars leaving 1/4-1/2 inch headspace.
-Place the lids and rings on and process for 15 minutes in a boiling water bath canner at sea level or adjust for your elevation.
+Using a jar funnel, pour or ladle the jam into clean, hot, half-pint-sized jars leaving 1/4 inch headspace.
+Place the lids and rings on until fingertip tight.
+(For quality, American made Superb canning lids and jars follow this link and use the coupon code WP20 to get 20% off your purchase.)

 Remove the jars from the water bath.
-Allow them to sit on the counter for 24 hours then check if they sealed properly.
+Allow them to sit on a heat resistant surface for 24 hours, then check if they sealed properly.
 The center will be indented down if they are.
 If not, place any unsealed jars in the refrigerator and use them right away.

 Place the sealed jars in a cool, dry area and use them within the next 3 years.
 After that, the nutritional value begins to decrease.